SynCap/GFMR/README.md

 ## Weaks

-- Becouse of nature of rendering (Javascript regexps) not recommended to view large `.md` files and/or files with complex rules
+- Because of nature of rendering (Javascript regexps) not recommended to view large `.md` files and/or files with complex rules
 - Some differenses in manner of rendering some blocks, such as tables